vicdotexe/test-mernsocket/readme.md

 Playground environment for messing with socket.io using the MERN stack.

 ## Goal
 Utilities to help streamline socket communication between front and back end, aswell as figuring out some sort of persistent session for socket connections.
 But mainly just to practice the flow of react<--->express.
+Familiarizing myself the react-dnd library for drag and drop component functionality.

 ## Some details
 Express server backend and React app frontend are isolated into two directories (client and server) each with their own package.json